-The following protection measures include (2012 BMPS, Section 19.2):
+The wetland protection measures to be implemented by the Certificate Holders include the following (BMP Document Section 19.2):

-- a) The Certificate Holders and their Contractors will minimize work within and across streams, wetlands, or other water resources to the extent possible during preconstruction, construction, operation, and maintenance activities.
-For construction, this has been accomplished as discussed above. - b) The Certificate Holders will notify DPS and NYSDEC staff, and if within the Adirondack Park, APA staff, at least 5 business days prior to construction involving state regulated wetland.
-There will be no temporary or permanent impacts in Segment 1 and 2. - c) Sediment and erosion control devices will be installed across the ROW on any slopes leading into wetlands and along the edge of the construction ROW, as necessary, to prevent spoil from flowing off the ROW into a wetland.
-Locations of sediment/erosion control devices will be identified on the Erosion and Sediment Control Plans (Appendix C). - d) To expedite revegetation of wetlands, the top 1 foot of soil will be stripped from over the trench, retained and later replaced.
-The exception to this requirement includes areas with standing water or saturated soils, areas where no topsoil layer is evident or areas where the topsoil layer exceeds the depth of the trench. - e) Construction vehicles and equipment will be limited to established access roads and construction workspaces depicted on EM&CP Plan and Profile drawings (see sheets C-128 and 129 of Segment 2, and C-201 of Segment 1 and 2).
+- 1) The Certificate Holders and their Contractors will minimize work within and across wetlands to the extent possible during pre-construction, construction, operation, and maintenance activities. - 2) The Certificate Holders will notify DPS and NYSDEC staff at least 5 business days prior to construction involving state-regulated wetlands. - 3) Sediment and erosion control devices will be installed across the ROW on any slopes leading into wetlands and along the edge of the ROW, as necessary, to prevent spoil from flowing off the ROW into a wetland.
+Locations of sediment/erosion control devices are identified on the Erosion and Sediment Control Plans (Appendix C). - 4) To expedite revegetation of wetlands, the top one foot of soil will be stripped from over the trench, retained and later replaced.
+The exception to this requirement includes areas with standing water or saturated soils, areas where no topsoil layer is evident or areas where the topsoil layer exceeds the depth of the trench. - 5) To the extent possible, work which must be in a wetland will be scheduled to be started and completed in the dry season or when the ground is frozen. - 6) Construction vehicles and equipment will be limited to established/proposed access roads and construction workspaces depicted on the Plan and Profile Drawings (see Appendix C Sheets C-201 to C-207 of Segment 9). - 7) Construction equipment operating within wetlands will be limited primarily to what is needed to dig the trench, install the cable, backfill, and restore the ROW.
+All other construction equipment will use access roads in upland areas to the extent practicable. - 8) To minimize disturbance and compaction in wetlands with saturated soils or standing water, either wide-tracked or balloon-tired equipment operating from timber corduroy or equivalent material mats will be used.
+Imported rock, stumps, brush, or off-site soil as temporary or permanent fill is prohibited.
+Following construction, all materials used to stabilize the ROW will be removed. - 9) Construction materials, including fuels, will not be stored within one hundred (100) feet of any surface water or wetland system, unless no alternative is available.
+If no alternative is available, the Environmental Inspector will ensure appropriate protection measures for spill prevention and control are implemented.
+This may include but is not limited to temporary secondary containment as specified in the SPCC (Appendix K). - 10) Spill response and mitigation procedures will be implemented in the case of any accidental spills of chemical, fuel, or other toxic materials, as identified in Section 5.0 and Appendix K.